 The Crossing Agreement also established the International Authority (IA), a legal entity separate and distinct from WDBA.
-The IA is empowered to approve land acquisitions in the State of Michigan, leases of land in Michigan, as well as the Request for Qualifications, Request for Proposal, and the Public-Private Agreement with respect to the Gordie Howe International Bridge Project.
-The IA also monitors compliance by WDBA with the Crossing Agreement and the Concessionaire with the Public-Private Agreement.
+The IA was responsible for the approval of land acquisitions in the State of Michigan, leases of land in Michigan, as well as the Request for Qualifications, Request for Proposal, and the Public-Private Agreement with respect to the Gordie Howe International Bridge Project.
+These responsibilities having been discharged, the IA is now responsible for monitoring compliance by WDBA with the Crossing Agreement and the Concessionaire with the Public-Private Agreement.
 WDBA is required by the Crossing Agreement to fund the activities of the IA.